2019 Preservation Achievement Awards

 Sometimes the best way to adapt is to restore and preserve, but with a focus on 21st-century needs.
 Our award winners illustrate that buildings designed for the needs of people from past centuries can be renewed to fit the needs of a contemporary world.
 When buildings are designed for people, they can continue to be used by people.

 - Boston University Dahod Family Alumni Center

 - Senate Chambers

-If you or your company are interested in sponsoring the awards, contact Paula Antonevich at email@example.com.
+If you or your company are interested in sponsoring our next awards event, contact Paula Antonevich at firstname.lastname@example.org.